 Mother of the Poor, the Sick, and the Brokenhearted

 Francesca rose to the occasion.
 She fixed up the ruins of her home and opened a hospital.
 With poor and suffering people all around her, Francesca became a kind of Mother Teresa, compassionate and wonderfully effective.
 She fed and housed the poor sick picked up on the streets.
 She arranged for priests to minister to the dying.
 She reconciled enemies and calmed the rage of those plotting revenge.
-After the troubles caused by the schism, Lorenzo came home to her, but he was a broken man both physically and mentally.
+After the troubles caused by the schism in the Church, Lorenzo came home to her, but he was a broken man both physically and mentally.
 Francesca cared for him with every tenderness.

 Francesca’s activities did not go unnoticed.
 Other Roman ladies, many of them war widows, were drawn to her.
 Little by little a new form of Benedictine life emerged: women living under the Rule of Saint Benedict, not as enclosed nuns, but as Oblates of the Roman monastery of the Olivetans at Santa Maria Nuova.
 Francesca’s Oblates were free to go out to serve the poor and sick.
 Their life was shaped to a great extent by the first part of Chapter Four of the Holy Rule, the Instruments of Good Works: